Articles of organization:

 - Vice Chair (two-year term, followed by two years as Chair)

-- Commission Chairs (three-year term with a limit of two consecutive terms)
+- Commission Chairs (1 year chair-elect, followed by a two-year term with a limit of two consecutive terms)

 - Lead Pastor (ex-officio)